richteague/makeLime/README.md

 ```

 Include the gas-to-dust ratio.
 If `g2d` is left as None, a standard 100:1 ratio is assumed.
-If `g2d` is a float, use a homoegenous value throughout the disk or specify the array name as a string.
+If `g2d` is a float, use a homoegenous value throughout the disk or specify the array name as a string. `ming2d` is the minimum value it can take.

 ---